peddlerlabs/peddler-daas-api-docs/carrier-docs/Quickstart Guide/query-mainfest.md

 # Query manifest

-Upon creating a manifest [here](/carrier-docs/Quickstart%20Guide/create-manifest), you can query the manifest to get the status of the same.
+Upon creating a manifest [here](/carrier-docs/Quickstart%20Guide/create-manifest), you can query the entire manifest or particuler shipment(s) to get the status of the same.
 There are two ways to query the manifest:
 - JSON.stringify - This is the RECOMMENDED method of querying the manifest.
 - Array - This is the alternate method of querying the manifest.